Rating from the Hachette Wine Guide: 2**(Remarkable Wine)+ Editor's Choice

 with delicious notes of blackberry, blueberry, and mocha

-a rich and complex wine, dense and elegant
+a rich and complex wine with a dense yet elegant body

 Serve